akshit876/lsr-be/SCANNER_PLC_INTEGRATION_README.md

 #### PLC Register Writing

-- When scanner successfully reads data, it automatically writes to PLC register 3000
+- When scanner successfully reads data, it automatically writes to **multiple consecutive PLC registers starting from 3000**
+- **Register 3000**: First 8 characters of scanner data
+- **Register 3001**: Next 8 characters of scanner data
+- **Register 3002**: Next 8 characters of scanner data
+- **...and so on** until all scanner data is written
+- **Register 2999**: Status register containing the total number of registers used
-- Uses the existing `writeRegister` function from modbus service
+- Uses the existing `writeRegistersFull` function for efficient bulk writing
-- Logs success/failure of PLC write operations
+- Each register can hold 8 characters (16 bits = 2 bytes per character)
+- Automatically calculates how many registers are needed based on scanner data length

 #### File Saving